robingranqvist/blender-notes/case/ocean-pool-arch.md

 ## The sky

 The sky is a free image from Unsplash, imported as a plane with shadows removed.
 Looks great.
 It's then placed behind the "ocean" and scaled to fill the frame.

+## The plant

+As mentioned above, the plant is a free asset from the Blenderkit addon.

+## Lighting

+### Outside light

+The whole scene is being lit by an evening HDRI from Polyhaven.
+It's rotated to light up the room straight from the outside in through the arch.
+It's set to a strenght of 0.5, and is complemented by a white sun light, also at a strenght of 0.5.
+Both are rotated to light from (almost) the same angle.

+### Inside light

+There are three main lights inside the room; two point lights and one area light.

+- Point lights: 10 w, radius of 1 meter and a slight light blue color.
+- Area light: 50 w, radius of 3 x 1.5 and a strong pink color.

+#### Point lights

+The point lights are placed above the arch, giving an almost reverse vignette kinda look at the top left and right of the scene.
+These are used to give the top of the room a bit of light.

+#### Area light

+The area light is probably my biggest takeaway from this render.
+It gives the room a much brighter feeling, but the color compliments the whole room-color so well.
+It was actually colored by mistake, but immediately gave the render a nicer vibe.
+Definitely gonna keep use colored lights for scenes like this.

+That's it.